Colors

 blue color swatch

-Bay Blue is the primary brand color that anchors the overall palette and provides a consistent visual foundation across products.
+Bay Blue is the main brand color.
+It grounds the color palette and creates a consistent look across products.

 Base hex color code: #14558F